Jesswar

-Jesswar, is a Fijian Australian artist based on Yugambeh/Kombumerri country.
+Jesswar is a Fijian Australian artist based on Yugambeh/Kombumerri country.
 Jesswar's debut single, "Savage", released in 2017 and was followed by debut EP Tropixx in 2021 and debut mixtape LIFE'S SHORT, LIVE BIG in 2022.
 In 2021, Jesswar was a winner at the Queensland Music Awards and the APRA Professional Development Awards.

 Early life

 Born in Canberra, Jesswar grew up partly in Fiji and partly on the Gold Coast, Queensland.
-They left home at 16 years old, studying music at TAFE Queensland, and later at the Queensland Conservatorium Griffith University.
+He left home at 16 years old, studying music at TAFE Queensland, and later at the Queensland Conservatorium Griffith University.
 In 2012 Jesswar formed a four-piece pop rap band, Sneeky Picnic, with fellow students.

 Music career

 2017-present: TROPIXX & Life’s Short, Live Big

-Jesswar's first release as a solo artist was "Savage" in 2017, though they later signed with Golden Era Records.
+Jesswar's first release as a solo artist was "Savage" in 2017, though he later signed with Golden Era Records.
 In 2018 Jesswar performed at St Jerome's Laneway Festival.
-By 2019, they had collaborated with artists including Tasha the Amazon, Okenyo, DZ Deathrays, and B Wise.
+By 2019, he had collaborated with artists including Tasha the Amazon, Okenyo, DZ Deathrays, and B Wise.

 In 2021, Jesswar signed a global deal with PIAS Recordings and also released debut EP Tropixx.
 The EP the singles "Medusa" and "Venom", the latter of which won in the hip hop/rap category at the 2021 Queensland Music Awards.
-Later that year, they released the lead single from their debut mixtape: a Rihanna-inspired collaboration with viral Texan rapper Erica Banks: "Bad Like Riri"..
+Later that year, he released the lead single from his debut mixtape: a Rihanna-inspired collaboration with viral Texan rapper Erica Banks: "Bad Like Riri".
 The single gained significant traction and is trap-laced celebration of strong, unapologetic voices and the self-possessed mindset of a baddie.

-Stylistically, Jesswar’s debut mixtape, LIFE’S SHORT, LIVE BIG (released on September 23, 2022) lives out the bold, carpe diem-style ethos implied by its title - apt for an artist whose sound is constantly evolving, always coming into itself.
-Thematically, the record is no less ravenous, carried primarily by Jesswar’s undiluted charisma.
-The low-slung ‘SWEET’, featuring producer and vocalist DVNA, places fierce declarations of romantic devotion and dedication in its verses up against honeyed, love-drunk gratitude in the chorus.